Walkthrough: Setting Up and Using a Purchase Approval Workflow

 Setting Up Approval Users

-Using the Windows user that you have just created, set Alicia up as an approval user whose approver is yourself.
+When logged in as yourself, set Alicia up as an approval user whose approver is yourself.
 Set up your approval rights and specify how and when you are notified of approval requests.

 To set up yourself and Alicia as approval users